Georges Loinger: World War II

 Loinger began fighting against Nazi Germany at the start of World War II, but was captured in 1940.
 He escaped from his prisoner-of-war camp later that year and joined the French Resistance.
 He rescued about 350 Jewish children, and helped them to escape from France to Switzerland, for which he was awarded the Resistance Medal, the Croix de Guerre and the Legion of Honour.
 Until September 1943, this frontier was guarded by the Italian army; Loinger remembered an Italian senior officer privately telling him he approved of Loinger's actions.
 After September, there was German occupation and Loinger's task became harder.
 A physical education teacher, he used tactics such as organizing soccer games in Annemasse on the border of Geneva, and having players continue running across the border guarded only by barbed wire.

-Awards and honors
+Awards and honours

 He was appointed chairman of the Association of the Jewish Resistance of France (ARJF).
 In March 2013, he was received by Shimon Peres, the former president of Israel.
 In 2014, he was awarded the medal of honorary citizen of the city of Strasbourg.
 In July 2016, he was made an officer in the Order of Merit of the Federal Republic of Germany.
 He was awarded the Resistance Medal, the Croix de Guerre, and in 2005 the Legion of Honour.